knoester-it/knoesterit-nl/content/nl/post/iac/index.md

 ---
 ## Infrastructure-as-Code
 Have you heard about it? ;)
-Infrastructure as Code (IaC) is not only a term, it is a shift to a complete ‘new’ way of working.
+Infrastructure-as-Code (IaC) is not only a term, it is a shift to a complete ‘new’ way of working.

 ## What is Infrastructure as Code (IaC)?
 Infrastructure as Code (IaC) is making configuration, management and provisioning of your infrastructure reproducible, scalable, easy to maintain and review, by using code.
 IaC has established itself as a de facto industry standard over the past few years.